i-am-shodan/USBArmyKnife/README.md

 Equip yourself with the USB Army Knife and elevate your local access toolkit to the next level.

 ## Intro
-Their is a problem with physical access/USB attacks today.
+There is a problem with physical access/USB attacks today.
 On their own, each attack doesn't provide enough of a solution to meet most objectives.
 * USB keyboard attacks (Ducky, HID&Run) require a logged on machine and even the best tools don’t provide a solution to this.
 * Networking attacks (poison tap and alike) might get you a password hash but often require something complex hanging out of an Ethernet port to get this back for offline cracking.
 * When you get on a box, what options do you still have for exfiltrating data when anything that opens a socket is getting sent to VT.